FILMS

 Role Play

-A live projected performance for camera crane and audience.
 The crane is set up at the front of the cinema with a camera connected back to the projector with a live feed.
 Viewers are both audience and subject as they watch themselves flying and rolling on the screen.

 Presented at the Metro Cinema, Derby, Tate Britain and Plymouth Art Centre.